hrtovey/heather-website/src/post/5-tips-learn-to-code.md

 By going through the process of first being confused about a concept, and then learning it until it clicks, you're setting yourself up to **truly** understand that concept and remember it.

-If you're not confused, you're unlikely to push yourself to learn more than a surface understanding of the concept.
+If you're not confused, you're unlikely to push yourself to gain more than a surface understanding of the concept.
 And a surface understanding is easily forgettable.

-When you're confused and frustrated and nothing is going the way that you want it to, take a time out.
+So when (not if) you're confused and frustrated and nothing is going the way that you want it to, take a time out.

 Take a step back from your work, go on a walk, take a shower, or work on something creative.
 Once you've given your brain a break, you may just find that you're ready to approach the problem from a different angle and finally obtain a deeper understanding of the concept.

 ## Learn to Code

-It's true.
 Learning isn't easy.
-But with a few tips and a bit of perserverance, you can succeed!
+But with a few tips and a bit of perseverance, you can succeed!

 Remember to:

-1. Find a problem to solve or project that sparks your interest.
+1. Find your motivation.
-2. Start with HTML and CSS.
-Then, work your way up to JavaScript.
+2. Get a feel for the different resources that exist and find ones that work for the way you like to learn.
-3. Benefit from my learning journey and check out [my favorite resources](#tip3).
+3. Avoid Tutorial Hell by working on projects that you care about.
 4. Set SMART goals!
 5. Embrace the confusion.
 Push past it into deeper understanding.